macmillanpublishers/RSuite_Word-template/README.md

 Following UAT and approval by the business, a 'pre-release' is transitioned to regular release in git.
 They are deployed to production and staging servers via manual checkout by release-tag, in coordination with Desktop Support (to match their deployment to user workstations).

 ##### Version Numbering
 Versions for this product are named like 'x.y.z', where x y and z are whole numbers (ex: '6.3.1').
-The 'x' indicates a new major version, the 'y' indicates a feature release indicating changes in Style-templates, and the 'z' indicates a release with changes to macros/back-end only
+The 'x' indicates a new major version, the 'y' indicates a feature release with addition or change of styles in Style-templates (wherein rsuite_Validate might issue a warning for older template used), and the 'z' indicates a release with changes to macros/back-end only.

 ##### Version Maintenance
 The version is set via file _./version.txt_.